dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 This also applies to the code snippets in the markdown files.

-* Please wrap the code at 72 charact
+* Please wrap the code at 72 characters.

+## Comments

+This also applies to t